ArkTechMC/SongsOfWar/README.md

 ## License

-Since this mod's assets from official, all assets are freely to use since they are already in public. **But all code are All Right Reserved**.
+All official textures from SQM (weapons&entities&sounds) are freely to use since they are already in public. **But all other stuff are All Right Reserved**.

 You can freely use this mod in your modpack if you credit us somewhere.